azlam-abdulsalam/sfpowerscripts-test-repo/dashboards/NewRelic/README.md

 1. Replace <accountId> with your NewRelic account id, in your cicd-dashboard.json
 2. Goto NewRelic, and Click on Import and import dashboard to NewRelic
-3. Set your pipelines environment variables with a NEWRELIC INGEST API KEY, Refer templates
+3. Set your pipelines environment variables with a SFPOWERSCRIPTS_NEWRELIC_API_KEY=<NEWRELIC INSIGHTS INSERT KEY> & SFPOWERSCRIPTS_NEWRELIC='true'.
+Check templates for example